 Without the ability to monitor these and other economically important ocean species, how can wise choices be made when it comes to questions of sustainability?

-The build of the Applied Science ROV, named Lu’ukai (Sea Diver), represented a very successful example of public-private partnerships, small business working with a University and the Government, bringing an extremely challenging project to fruition.
-Rather than being an end point, it is an opportunity to leverage that success by bringing students and the public more fully into the ocean sciences.
-With the advanced fiber optic and Ethernet systems aboard Lu’ukai, video feeds can be brought to elementary and high school class rooms – exciting motivation to pursue careers in engineering and science.
-For University students, having access to these subsea assets is key to their pre, post and doctoral studies.
-DOER and Ocean Innovations look forward to ongoing collaboration with the University of Hawaii, their researchers, students and supporters.
+The build of the Applied Science ROV, named Lu’ukai (Sea Diver), represented a very successful example of public-private partnerships, small businesses working with a University and the Government, bringing an extremely challenging project to fruition.
+Rather than being an endpoint, it is an opportunity to leverage that success by bringing students and the public more fully into the ocean sciences.
+With the advanced fiber optic and Ethernet systems aboard Lu’ukai, video feeds can be brought to elementary and high school classrooms – exciting motivation to pursue careers in engineering and science.
+For University students, having access to these subsea assets is key to their pre, post, and doctoral studies.
+DOER and Ocean Innovations look forward to ongoing collaboration with the University of Hawaii, their researchers, students, and supporters.